-You will also take mathematics, computing and experimental physics modules in support of these studies.
+In addition to core physics modules, you will also take mathematics, computing and experimental physics modules.
 There is an advanced computer modelling project in the third year.
 There may be opportunities to carry out a major project at an international laboratory such as TRIUMF in Vancouver, CERN in Geneva or the Diamond Light Source in Oxfordshire during the summer vacation between the third and fourth years for three months.
 These projects are fully paid and can form the basis of a more substantial final-year project at the cutting-edge of research.

 Department Key Facts

 Number of first year students

 Ranked 5th in the Guardian University League Tables in 2019

 93% are employed or in further study six months after graduating (Destination of Leavers from Higher Education 2016/17)

 The Department of Physics has produced three Nobel Laureates.